-Implementers need to consider the risk of information disclosure that the The transmission of the IPsec configuration data represents to can present a risk of disclosing the assets that the IPsec policy is being used to protect.
-Of particular concern is the transmission of a pre-shared key (it is in plain text), as specified in ipsecNFA Object Attribute Details (section 2.2.1.3), and whether the ability to determine the security controls allows an attacker to analyze the policy for weaknesses and organizational data.
-As such, it isimplementers are advised that an implementer to provide data integrity and data confidentiality for this protocol.
+The transmission of the IPsec configuration data can present a risk of disclosing the assets that the IPsec policy is being used to protect.
+Of particular concern is the transmission of a pre-shared key (in plain text), as specified in ipsecNFA Object Attribute Details (section 2.2.1.3), and whether the ability to determine the security controls allows an attacker to analyze the policy for weaknesses and organizational data.
+As such, implementers are advised to provide data integrity and data confidentiality for this protocol.